sm2302/a1-grp-matlab-power-of-2-2-n/README.md

 For the estimate for how many room to allocate, we just picked an arbitrary but reasonable (e.g. `3`) number that is less than the maximum number of neighbours for each cell to multiply with the amount of living cells `ncAlive`.
 The reason being that N should be proportional to the amount of living cells yet we acknowledge neighbouring positions of alive cells do overlap, hence not using too high of a multiplier for `ncAlive`.

-For the variable A1, we just picked exactly ncAlive to be the estimate as general world state does tend to stabilize in most Cellular Automata that we included in the solutions.m file.
+For the variable A1, we just picked exactly ncAlive to be the estimate, as in general, the world (all its cells') state does tend to stabilize in most Cellular Automata that we included in the [`solutions.m`](#relevant-files-descriptions) file.

 ##### Coordinates System
 <sup>[Back to list of contents](#contents)</sup>